rwaldron/tc39-notes/es8/2017-03/mar-22.md

 WH: Is it possible that the proxy checks involve more proxies?

-AWB: Well yeah, sure, if they access an object using any of the meta operations and if it does it will evoke the handler.
+AWB: Well yeah, sure, if they access an object using any of the meta operations and if it does it will invoke the handler.

 MM: This is not even an edge case, a major part of proxy design...it's by the double lifting trick that you can implement the policies that are .... of the track in one place.